-I’ve learned a lot over the years, part of the reason I write this blog, and have met all types of clients, prospects and coworkers.
+I’ve learned a lot over the years, part of the reason I write this blog and have met all types of clients, prospects, and co-workers.
 All have had good and bad traits, I have seen driven and lazy, insane and sane, brilliant and stupid, and egotistical and modest.
-I can look back at my jobs: Tour Guide at Elon, Territory Manager at Black and Decker, Tool and Safety Sales at Ferguson, Financial Planner at AXA, Sales Rep at Cintas, Territory Manager at Verathon and now Account Manager at MRI Software and realize that each experience and interaction has taught me something.
+I can look back at my jobs: Tour Guide at Elon, Territory Manager at Black and Decker, Tool and Safety Sales at Ferguson, Financial Planner at AXA, Sales Rep at Cintas, Territory Manager at Verathon, Account Manager at MRI Software and Business Development Executive at Pereview Software and realize that each experience and interaction has taught me something.
 But here are 10 things I wish I knew before starting in sales

 Nobody cares about you